rvss-australia/RVSS/Robotic_Vision/README.md

 ```
 jupyter notebook
 ```
 which will open a new browser tab with the Jupyter GUI.
-The provided notebooks have not been tested with JupyterLab.
+The UI is a bit clunky, but it works.
+The Visual Studio version, above, is much more slick.
+These notebooks have not been tested with JupyterLab.

 ### Google Colab